thenick775/multissh/README.md

 ### Usage
  - Use Ctrl+s to toggle synchronization of the multiple connections, meaning whether commands execute on all connectiosn or only the one currently selected
  - Use the 'loadCommand(<filename>)' trigger to load a command from a file (done as copy/paste is non functional in the go-tui input).
-Absolute or local path, no quotes
+Absolute or relative path, no quotes
  - Use Ctrl+t to quick scroll to the top
  - Use Ctrl+b to quick scroll to the bottom
  - Use up and down arrow keys to scroll